siemens/ix/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.

-## Installation

 You can find a getting started guide [here](https://ix.siemens.io/docs/installation/)